 Burnout is different from just needing a bit of extra rest or vacation.
 It’s a byproduct of continually overextending ourselves.
 It creates an emotional, mental and spiritual deficit we can’t quickly recover from.

-As David shared in his recent post, missionaries and people in ministry experience mental health struggles, including burnout, at an alarming rate.
+As David shared in his article on our blog, missionaries and people in ministry experience mental health struggles, including burnout, at an alarming rate.
 In some cases, the causes of burnout are beyond our control.
 In other instances, we’ve unknowingly misplaced our priorities and focused on productivity at the expense of our relationship with God.

 If you’ve found yourself burnt out on ministry, you’re not alone.
 In this post, you’ll find an invitation to slow down, refocus and embrace the rest Christ offers you.